etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/financial-extensions-bundle/psd2-integration.md

 To begin the integration, it is essential to launch all the services related to this module.
 This includes **Etendo RX**, a service that provides a reactive development platform and implements a security layer using the standard **OAuth** authentication protocol required for synchronization.
 Additionally, the **PSD2 service**, which interacts with Redsys, needs to be started.

-!!!note
-    To set an environment to check this feature, follow the [Etendo RX Getting Started](../../../../developer-guide/etendo-rx/getting-started.md).

 Within the PSD2 module and its dependencies, the required infrastructure is distributed using **Etendo Docker Manager**.
 In this case, it is necessary to define the following configuration variables in the `gradle.properties` file to launch the services:

 ```groovy title="gradle.properties"